Getty Images

 - Deploy the kiosk mode configuration on all devices chosen to be kiosks.

-It's worth noting that the steps may vary depending on the device and kiosk management app an organization uses.
-Some devices may also require additional configuration, such as setting up a managed profile or device owner mode to lock down the device fully.
+The steps might vary depending on the device and kiosk management app an organization uses.
+Some devices might also require additional configuration, such as setting up a managed profile or device owner mode to lock down the device fully.

 How to set up the Chromebook kiosk app